 “It’s incredibly gratifying to me.
 I’m very proud of Ronni and Lise and Ros,” Duvenhage said. “…I’ve often thought that at some point I would love to actually be an assistant coach for one of these people that I respect so much and that I care about so much and to have the roles be reversed so that I could learn from them.”

 While Duvenhage looks forward to a chance for his former players to edify him with their current craft, Yaroshuk-Tews has felt herself grow from hers in a different capacity.

 When she sees people such as Cohen, they will not only reminisce on the time they spent together in Coral Gables, but also on the ways they benefitted one another.

 “We’ll talk and we’ll share funny stories or we’ll see each other in hotel lobbies and sit down and have a drink sometimes.
 And they’ll say, ‘Oh my God.
 Can you remember back when?
 And can you remember I did this?’”
 Yaroshuk-Tews shared.
 “And I’ll say, ‘Can you remember you did that?’
 I think that they understand that I have learned from each one of them and I think that they have, probably along the way, learned from being a part of our program.”

-Whether it was Sands in the 1970s, players such as Mary Dailey—a former head coach at Florida Atlantic and UIC—and Reis in the 1980s, Marcy and Carolina Hora in the 1990s or Bradley and others in the 2000s, one common aspect in the college careers of the future coaches from The U was spending time in a diverse, multicultural city.
+Whether it was Sands in the 1970s, players such as Mary Dailey—a former head coach at Florida Atlantic and UIC—and Reis in the 1980s, Marcy and Caroline Hora in the 1990s or Bradley and others in the 2000s, one common aspect in the college careers of the future coaches from The U was spending time in a diverse, multicultural city.

 Cohen feels spending two of her college years in Coral Gables aids her in her current craft, as tennis is one of the college sports most heavily featuring foreign student-athletes.